-- [63] The Complainant maintained its position as they should be 100% exempt from taxation as they are used in connection with the Bible School's overall educational purposes, or they are used chiefly for the purposes of divine service, public worship, and religious education, or to facilitate those purposes. - [64] The Complainant stated that their position is supported by both the caselaw interpreting section 362(1)(k) provided in the Complainant's original disclosure, as well as the interpretation of Section 362(1)(d) in U of A. - [65] The Complainant argued that the Bible School and all its improvements were intended to be exempt from taxation by the Private Act as the legislature acknowledged the religious educational use of the Bible School. - [66] As the use has not changed, the Complainant maintained the exemption should still be recognized, albeit through the operation of Section 362(1)(d) and (k).
-Applying the principles of statutory interpretation, the Bible School should be exempt from taxation. - [67] The Complainant insisted that, if the Board does not find the subject property exempt based on being used in connection with education purposes, the Board should find the subject property exempt pursuant to Section 362(1)(k) as the chief use of religious education must include the Bible School to give effect to the wording of the MGA.
-Alternatively, if the Board finds the subject property has a taxable portion attributable, the Complainant submits the taxable portions of the subject property is overstated in the Respondent's disclosure and the Board should accept the Complainant's alternative arguments contained herein. - [68] The Complainant argued that the subject property is green space.
-Green space is a requirement for a post secondary institution and the green space on this property is no different than the green space elsewhere on campus.
+- [52] The Complainant maintained its position as they should be 100% exempt from taxation as they are used in connection with the Bible School's overall educational purposes, or they are used chiefly for the purposes of divine service, public worship, and religious education, or to facilitate those purposes. - [53] The Complainant argued that the Bible School and all its improvements were intended to be exempt from taxation by the Private Act as the legislature acknowledged the religious educational use of the Bible School. - [54] As the use has not changed, the Complainant maintained the exemption should still be recognized, albeit through the operation of Section 362(1)(d) and (k).
+Applying the principles of statutory interpretation, the Bible School should be exempt from taxation. - [55] The Complainant insisted that, if the Board does not find the subject property exempt based on being used in connection with education purposes, the Board should find the subject property exempt pursuant to Section 362(1)(k) as the chief use of religious education must include the Bible School to give effect to the wording of the MGA.
+Alternatively, if the Board finds the subject property has a taxable portion attributable, the Complainant submits the taxable portions of the subject property is overstated in the Respondent's disclosure and the Board should accept the Complainant's alternative arguments contained herein.